openedx/edx-documentation/en_us/course_authors/source/running_course/course_enrollment.rst

 Manage Enrollment Code Transactions
 ************************************

-.. note:: To manage enrollment code transactions, you must have the Finance Admin role.

 In addition to the **Registration Codes** section, the **E-Commerce** tab has a **Sales** section that you can use to view and manage enrollment code transactions.
-You must have the Finance Admin role to see the **Sales** section.
+You must have the Finance Admin role to see the **Sales** section and manage these transactions.

 In the **Sales** section, you can: